Amazon Warehouse Salaries: A Comprehensive Guide to Pay, Benefits, and Career Growth

 Q4: How physically demanding are Amazon warehouse jobs?

-Roles require standing, walking, and lifting (up to 50 lbs).
-Amazon provides ergonomic equipment and 10-minute breaks every 2 hours.
+Jobs involve standing, walking, and lifting (up to 50 lbs).
+Amazon gives employees ergonomic equipment and 10-minute breaks every 2 hours.

 Employee Experiences: Pros and Cons